pliddy-com/recipes-next/README.md

 #### Build and Deploy

-The GitHub Actions `build` workflow generates the most recent types based on current CMS content models and runs the suite of unit tests, then executes a Next.js build.
+The GitHub Actions `build` workflow generates the most recent types based on current content models and runs unit tests, then executes a Next.js build.
 The artifacts from the build are deployed to the web by syncing with an AWS S3 bucket and invalidating the CloudFront distribution.

 `build` is triggered by merging the main branch through an approved pull request.